peterchenyipu/OVERTHINK_public/README.md

 # OVERTHINK_public

-This is an official repository of the paper *Overthinking: Slowdown Attacks on Reasoning LLMs*.
+This is an official repository of the paper "*Overthinking: Slowdown Attacks on Reasoning LLMs*".
+All experiments were done on `python==3.9.21` version.

 ### Context Agnostic
 * These are jupyter notebook that allows you to reproduce are results on o1.
 For every test, add your openAI key in the notebook